franciscojavierarceo/franciscojavierarceo.github.io/content/posts/paradoxes-and-cognitive-biases/paradoxes-and-cognitive-biases.md

 # Managing Irrational Decision Making

-In short, you probably can't completely stop yourself from irrational decision making but you can manage it.
+You probably can't completely stop yourself from irrational decision making but you can *possibly* manage it.

-I try do this by acknowleding the biases above and the idiosyncratic ones I have from existing.
-I find that I often change my mind after some reflection.
+My approach is simple: acknowledge the biases above, the idiosyncratic ones I have from my life exeriences, and reflect frequently.
+I find that this results in me changing my mind often.

-Some find this annoying but I think that my early reaction or understanding is often not the optimal one so I try to spend time reflecting on my decisions so that I can make better informed ones.
+This can be frustrating but I think that early reactions or understandings are often not the optimal ones so I try to put effort into reflection so that I can just do better.

-I write things down rather frequently (typically with pen and paper, the good ol' fashion way).
-I find this also helps me to more accurately critique things and brings me mental clarity.
+# Some Advice (may or may not be useful)

+Being objective is nearly impossible when it relates to human judgement, and I'm not even exactly sure what "objective" *really* means outside of mathematics.

+But my advice on being as objective as possible is to write things down, even bullet points or a simple pro and con list can highlight flaws is your own judgement.

+I also find this brings me mental clarity more than anything else really, I also tend to write things down on paper the good ol' fashion way (maybe it's the an old habit grounded in problem sets).

+Managing cognitive biases and mitigating the adverse consequences they may hold is extremely challenging but a well worthy endeavor, as good decisions compound like great investments.

+Don't worry if you find yourself struggling with it, we are all human after all.

+-Francisco